 - A focus lesson: Whole-group instruction to introduce a new topic

-- Guided math group: A small group of students working with the teacher to address specific needs
+- Guided math workshop group: A small group of students working with the teacher to address specific needs

 - Learning stations: Activities that students work on independently or collaboratively to practice new topics or review past topics, often taking place while the teacher is working with a guided math group

 - Student reflection: Students think and share about their learning.
 This can be done in a variety of ways including math journals, exit tickets, or turn-and-talk.